-12.8 Sediment transport boundary conditions
+12.9 Sediment transport boundary conditions

 Sediment transport boundary conditions are only relevant for morphological analysis.
 For "Hydraulic effects only" type of analysis, no sediment boundary conditions are needed.
-Any active sediment boundary conditions are ignored in the sediment transport analysis is specified as "Hydraulic effects only".
+Any active sediment boundary conditions is ignored if the sediment transport analysis is specified as "Hydraulic effects only".